Chapter Two: 2007

 2007 marked the beginning of the end for world leaders who had helped US President George W. Bush start the wars in Afghanistan and Iraq.
 There was growing public resentment about the waste of money and the mis-use of intelligence that had been used to justify these invasions, which had quickly turned into Vietnam-style quagmires.
 Secret CIA torture sites and the USA’s Guantanamo Bay prison gulag were also provoking global outrage, with alleged terrorists being tortured and detained indefinitely without trial.

 In July 2007, two Reuters war correspondents in Iraq, Saeed Chmagh and Namir Noor-Eldeen, were among a dozen or more civilians killed in a US Apache helicopter airstike in Baghdad.
-Reuters submitted a Freedom of Information request for the US military video of the attack but it seems they never got an official response.
+Reuters submitted a Freedom of Information request for the US military video of the attack but never saw the full video till it was released by WikiLeaks in 2010 (see chapter 5).
 A US military investigation absolved all troops involved of any wrong-doing.

 Release: US Military Equipment & Army Units in Afghanistan